I worked with many robots such as manipulators, ground and Aerail Vechicles. I aim to make these robots a little bit safer than today.

 for AR Drone quadrotor.
 The three PID controller parameters, proportional

-gain (Kp), integral gain (Ki) and derivative gain (Kd) are tuned online while flying.
+gain (Kp), integral gain (Ki) and derivative gain (Kd) are tuned online

 The proposed technique has been demonstrated through two test cases.

-One is the way-point navigation and other is the leader-follower formation control.
+One is the way-point navigation and other is the leader-follower formation

-The experimental result as well as simulations result have shown for both the cases.
+The experimental result as well as simulations result have shown for both

 The main objective of this paper is to develop an autonomous robot that